Salt tolerance at seed germination is not consistent with that in the seedling stage

 Small plants are more tolerant to salt

-Chlorophyll content was generally increased in the most salt-tolerant quinoa cultivar (i.e. B2), but decreased in others (Fig. 5F).
-Significant reduction in chlorophyll content in cultivar Titicaca but increased in cultivar Utusaya was also reported .
-Positive relationship between chlorophyll content and salt tolerance (Fig. 7C) may be considered as a compensatory mechanism aimed to protect quinoa for their inability to efficiently exclude Na+ from uptake into leaves and enhance CO2 fixation, with less growth penalties.
+Chlorophyll content generally increased in the most salt-tolerant quinoa cultivar (i.e. B2), but decreased in others (Fig. 5F).
+It was also reported that chlorophyll content significantly decreased in a less salt-tolerant cultivar (Titicaca) but increased in a salt-tolerant cultivar (Utusaya) .
+Positive relationship between chlorophyll content and salt tolerance (Fig. 7C) may be considered as a compensatory mechanism aimed to protect quinoa for their inability to efficiently exclude Na+ from uptake into leaves and enhance CO2 fixation, with less growth penalty.

 The measured antioxidant enzymes may not be a key element for salt tolerance